What is Unlevered Beta?

 Example of Unlevered Beta Calculation

-Hence Unlevered Beta formula = 1.5 / 1 + (1-0.3)0.66
+- Unlevered Beta formula = 1.5 / 1 + (1-0.3)0.66

 - Unlevered Beta = 1.03

 Relevance and Use of Unlevered Beta

 - An unlevered beta formula measures the performance and volatility of stock without the tax advantages of debt.
-As the effect of debt is removed, companies with varying capital structure can be compared to measure how risky a particular company’s assets are.
+As the effect of debt is removed, companies with varying capital structures can be compared to measure how risky a particular company’s assets are.

 - Investors calculate unlevered beta and use it for comparison by stripping off the impact of debt in the capital structure of the company.

-- Also, another factor to be kept in mind is that if a company has high debt to equity ratio but all debt is rated AAA then it has inherently less risk than a company which has high debt to equity ratio but has debt that is rated below the investment grade.
+- Also, another factor to be kept in mind is that if a company has a high debt to equity ratioDebt To Equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
+It helps the investors determine the organization's leverage position and risk level. , but all debt is rated AAA.
+It has inherently less risk than a company with a high debt to equity ratio but has a debt rated below the investment grade.

-If the unlevered beta is positive, then the investors will invest in this particular stock when the prices are expected to rise and if the unlevered beta is negative then the investors will invest in the stock when the prices are expected to fall.
-It measures the performance and volatility of stock without the tax advantages of debt.
-As the effect of debt is removed, companies with varying capital structure can be compared to measure how risky a particular company’s assets are.
+If the unlevered beta is positive, investors will invest in this particular stock when the prices are expected to rise.
+If the unlevered beta is negative, investors will invest in the stock when the prices are expected to fall.
+It measures the performance and volatility of stock without the tax advantagesTax AdvantagesTax Advantage are the types of investments or saving plans that benefit tax exemption, deferred tax, and other tax benefits.
+Examples include Government bonds, Annuities, Retirement Plans. of debt.
+As the effect of debt is removed, companies with varying capital structures can be compared to measure how risky a particular company’s assets are.

-This has been a guide to what is Unlevered Beta and its definition.
-Here we discuss unlevered beta formula and how to calculate Unlevered Beta along with an example and its uses.
+This article has been a guide to what is Unlevered Beta and its definition.
+Here we discuss the unlevered beta formula and how to calculate Unlevered Beta along with an example and its uses.
 You can learn more about from the following articles –